-While students will have an equitable training experience across the two locations, day-to-day routines may differ slightly based on the different locations of the two studios.
+Additionally, while students will have an equitable training experience across the two locations, day-to-day routines may differ based on the different locations of the two studios (daily transportation, etc.).

 Are there different levels within the program?

-Yes, there are four different levels for women, and three different levels for men.
-There will be several classes at each level, and students will be placed into their level based on a placement class at the beginning of the program.
+Yes, there are five different levels for women, and three different levels for men.
+There will be several class sections of each level (1a, 1b, 1c, 2a, 2b, 2c, etc.), and students will be placed into their level/section based on a placement class at the beginning of the program.

-Additionally, advanced students nearing the completion of their training can place into the Ensemble Level, which features additional repertoire work and a heavier focus on performance.
+In addition to the levels mentioned above, advanced students nearing the completion of their training may place into our Ensemble Level, which features additional repertoire work and a heavier focus on performance.